From Meteorology to Mitigation: Understanding Global Warming

 - Office Hours: by appointment

-NOTE: I will respond to e-mail and discussion forums at least once per day during the work week (Monday through Friday).
+NOTE: I will respond to questions in e-mail and discussion forums at least once per day during the work week (Monday through Friday).
 I will also try to log in occasionally on the weekends.

 Below is a summary of the primary learning activities for this course and the associated time frames.
 This course consists of 12 lessons, each approximately 1 week in length.
 The orientation week preceding the official start of the course.
 Please refer to the Canvas Syllabus or Canvas Calendar for specific time frames and due dates.